 Location.
 35° 26.554′ N, 82° 15.888′ W. Marker is near Chimney Rock, North Carolina, in Rutherford County.
 Marker is on Main Street west of Wildflower Hill, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 910 Main Street, Chimney Rock NC 28720, United States of America.
+Touch for directions.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?